Havel at Columbia Glossary

 R

-Reed, Lou - Legendary rock musician, songwriter, and member of the Velvet Underground, the seminal garage band from the late 1960s. [ More ]
+Reed, Lou - Legendary rock musician, songwriter, and member of the Velvet Underground, the seminal garage band from the late 1960s.
+Lou Reed and Havel became friends when Reed was sent to interview Havel for a Rolling Stone magazine article. [ Wikipedia ]

 Remnick, David - Journalist who covered the Velvet Revolution in Prague, 1989.
-Remnick is currently editor of The New Yorker magazine. [ More ]
+Remnick is currently editor of The New Yorker magazine. [ Wikipedia ]

 Top